YuukanOO/uniformcss.com/get-started/fundamentals/naming-principles.md

 <div class="mb-10"></div>

-<h4><span class="w-6 h-6 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-none bg-blue-500 leading-1 text-white radius-round">5</span> Use single-characters for directions</h4>
+<h4><span class="w-6 h-6 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-0 bg-blue-500 leading-1 text-white radius-round">5</span> Use single-characters for directions</h4>

 Common directional properties such as `top`, `right`, `bottom`, and `left` are represented with the first letter of the direction e.g. `border-t` for `border-top` etc. For more than one direction, combine the direction letters e.g. `tr` for `top-right`.